[the following is a revisited look at observations and comments I made 2 years ago on the healthcare bill]

 So before we begin, let’s consider a few things.
 The best place for Christians to begin is their Word of God.

 “When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
 Do not go over your vineyard a second time or pick up the grapes that have fallen.
 Leave them for the poor and the alien.
 I am the LORD your God.”

 “Gather of it, every man of you, as much as he can eat…according to the number of persons who each of you has in his tent… And they gathered some more, some less.
 But when they measured it with an omer, he that gathered much had nothing over, and he that gathered little had no lack; each gathered according to what he could eat.”

 “Pure and undefiled religion is this, to look after widows and orphans in their distress and keep oneself unpolluted.”

-So we know the Bible teachers that we should not hold all of our earnings to ourselves, but let the economically downtrodden be able to glean from our excess.
-Of course, they also have to work for them.
+So we know the Bible teaches that we should not hold all of our earnings to ourselves, but let the economically downtrodden be able to glean from our excess.
+Of course, they also should be willing to work.
 Given.
 After all, “he who is unwilling to work, neither should he eat.”
 But some who are willing are unable to.
 Keep that in mind.
 Because often they are mistaken as the unwilling.

 And now a parable of Jesus retold in a modern setting related to our subject of today: